euvitorti/euvitorti/README.md

-# About Me
+# About me

-I am a developer focused on becoming a backend specialist with Java.
-I have practical experience in personal and academic projects, where I used Java and Spring Boot to create REST APIs and work with databases like MySQL.
-Additionally, I apply agile methodologies such as Kanban to optimize development.

-I am currently in my third semester of the Systems Development course at SENAI and supplement my education with courses at Alura and FIAP, always seeking to enhance my skills and be prepared for new challenges.
+I am a developer focused on becoming a backend specialist with Java, having practical experience in personal and academic projects where I used Java and Spring Boot to create REST APIs and work with databases like MySQL.
+Additionally, I apply agile methodologies, such as Kanban, to optimize development.
+I am currently in the third semester of the Systems Development course at SENAI and am complementing my education with courses from Alura and FIAP, always seeking to enhance my skills and be prepared for new challenges.

-## Hard Skills
+## Hard Skills:

+- Programming Languages: Java and JavaScript
-- **Backend:** Java, Spring Boot
+- Backend: Spring Boot, RESTful API, WebSocket
-- **Databases:** PostgreSQL, MySQL
-- **APIs:** REST
-- **Agile Methodologies:** Kanban, Scrum
+- Automated Testing: Mockito, JUnit, Unit Testing
-- **Version Control Tools:** Git, GitHub
+- Version Control Tools: Git, GitHub
-- **Security:** JWT Authentication, Spring Security
+- Security: Authentication with JWT, Spring Security
-- **Web Development:** JavaScript
+- Databases: PostgreSQL, MySQL
+- Agile Methodologies: Kanban

-## Soft Skills
+## Soft Skills:

 - Communication
 - Problem-solving